ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### Client capabilities

 Clients have limited capabilities and requirements.
-Their only inputs to the protocol are (1) the PDAParam structure configured out of band and (2) a measurement.
+Their only inputs to the protocol are (1) the PPMParam structure configured out of band and (2) a measurement.
 Clients are not expected to store any state across any upload flows, nor are they required to implement any sort of report upload retry mechanism.
 By design, the protocol in this document is robust against individual client upload